 When you advertise for a job opening, you want to know how to increase the qualified applicant traffic.
-Using the loan officer job description template can set you on the right path to reaching this goal.
+Using this loan officer job description template can set you on the right path to reaching this goal.
 We suggest that you follow the structure of the template and then tailor it to fit your needs.
 Get more clarity about what to write by browsing our loan officer job listings.

-[Intro Paragraph] Begin the loan officer job description by first telling potential applicants about the bank or lending institution.
+[Intro Paragraph] Begin your loan officer job description by telling potential applicants about the bank or lending institution.
 Because an employer’s brand may be a deciding factor as to whether individuals apply, you should present the institution in a good light and promote its reputation, values, and image in the financial industry.